Toibek/asteroids-scriptable-objects/README.md

 As it's still fairly hardcoded i would not get around to this yet, i will be looking into it later though.

 ## Remaining issues
-* the different ships are as of now not implemented to be able to get chosen by the user before game start.
 * There was no scriptable object made for the bullets, so you can adjust damage.
 * There's no ui displaying the current battery level of the ship